rubensworks/rubensworks.net/_posts/2022-01-21-querying-a-decentralized-web.markdown

 and *executing this plan* to obtain the results.

-Th task of coming up with an efficient query execution plan is a tricky thing, because the numbers of ways in which one can execute a query can become very large, and some of them are much faster or slower than others, so picking the right one is key to fast query execution.
+Th task of coming up with an efficient query execution plan is a tricky thing, because the number of ways in which one can execute a query can become very large, and some of them are much faster or slower than others, so picking the right one is key to fast query execution.

-Many years of research have resulted in algorithms and systems that can produce efficient query planners over centralized relation databases.
+Many years of research have resulted in many algorithms and systems that can produce efficient query planners over centralized relation databases.
 However, if we are moving towards a future where data is decentralized –such as enabled by Solid where everyone has a personal data vault–, then we need new algorithms and systems that can cope with this massive amount of distribution of data over different APIs.
 While some research has already been done in this direction,